blinkist/blinkist-config/README.md

 There is also an alternative mode `Blinkist::Config.error_handler = :heuristic` which will raise exceptions only when `Blinkist::Config.env == "production"`.

-This alternative mode is also the default for compatibility.
+This alternative mode can be used for backward compatibility.

 ### Using Diplomat & Consul